Alexis Dziena

-Alexis Gabrielle Dziena (born July 8, 1984) is an American actress.
+Alexis Gabbriel Dziena (born July 8, 1984) is an American actress.

 Early life

-Dziena was born in New York City and is of Irish, Italian and Polish descent.
-She attended the private Saint Ann's School alongside her Bringing Rain (2003) costar, Paz de la Huerta.
-She spent many of her summers growing up in the small South Jersey shore town of Sea Isle City.
-Also, during high school, she attended classes at the American Academy of Dramatic Arts and appeared in plays there as well.
+Dziena was born in New York City, and is of Irish, Italian and Polish descent.
+She attended Saint Ann's School in Brooklyn and studied at the American Academy of Dramatic Arts.

 Career

 Television

 Dziena made her acting debut in TNT's Witchblade (2002).
 Guest roles followed in other series, such as Law & Order, Law & Order: Special Victims Unit, and Joan of Arcadia.
 One of her first major roles was in the Lifetime channel original film She's Too Young (2004), in which she portrayed a sexually active teenager.
 In the ABC television series Invasion, she played the sheriff's daughter, Kira Underlay.
 Dziena also appeared frequently on the sixth season of the HBO series Entourage (2009).

 Feature films

-Dziena had a small role in the movie Broken Flowers (2005), starring Bill Murray, where she played Lolita, the daughter of a character played by Sharon Stone.
-She played Heather, a sexually-frustrated young woman who takes part in a couple-swap to save her relationship as part of an experimental therapy in the film Sex and Breakfast (2007).
+Dziena had a small role in the movie Broken Flowers (2005), starring Bill Murray, in which she played Lolita, the daughter of a character played by Sharon Stone.
+She played Heather, a sexually frustrated young woman who takes part in a couple-swap to save her relationship as part of an experimental therapy in the film Sex and Breakfast (2007).
 She also co-starred in the films Fool's Gold (2008) and Nick and Norah's Infinite Playlist (2008).

-In 2022, Without Ward was released; however, Dziena shot her scenes for the film in 2012.
+In 2022, Without Ward was released; Dziena shot her scenes for the film in 2012.